Salaam Bombay!: Plot

-Before the start of the film, Krishna has set fire to his elder brother's motorbike as retaliation for being bullied by him.
-His angry mother has taken him to the nearby Apollo Circus and told him that he can only come home when he earns 500 rupees to pay for the damage.
-Krishna agrees and starts work for the circus.
+Before the start of the film, Krishna has set fire to his elder brother's motorbike in retaliation for being bullied by him.
+His angry mother has taken him to the nearby Apollo Circus and told him that he can only come home when he has earned 500 rupees to pay for the damage.
+Krishna agrees and starts working for the circus.

 The film begins as the circus is packing up to move on to its next site.
-His boss asks him to run an errand but when Krishna returns he finds that the circus has left.
-Alone, with nowhere to turn, and without the money to repay his mother, he travels to the nearest big city, Bombay.
+His boss asks him to run an errand, but when Krishna returns, he finds that the circus has left.
+Alone, with nowhere to go and without the money to repay his mother, he travels to the nearest big city, Bombay.
 As soon as he arrives, he is robbed of his few possessions.
-He follows the thieves, befriends them, and ends up in the city's notorious red-light area of Falkland Road, near the Grant Road Railway Station.
+He follows the thieves, befriends them, and ends up in the city's notorious red-light area of Falkland Road, near the Grant Road railway station.

-One of the thieves, Chillum, a drug pusher and addict, helps Krishna to get a job at the Grant Road Tea Stall and becomes a mentor of sorts to him.
+One of the thieves, Chillum, a drug pusher and addict, helps Krishna get a job at the Grant Road Tea Stall and becomes a mentor of sorts to him.
 Baba, a local drug dealer, employs addicts like Chillum.
-Baba's wife, Rekha, is a prostitute and they have a little daughter, Manju.
+Baba's wife, Rekha, is a prostitute, and they have a little daughter, Manju.
 Rekha is annoyed that she has to raise her daughter in such an environment.
-Baba had promised to start a new life elsewhere, but it is a promise that Baba cannot, or will not, fulfill.
+Baba had promised to start a new life elsewhere, but it is a promise that Baba cannot or will not fulfill.

-Krishna gets a new name, "Chaipau", and learns to live with it.
-His goal is still to raise the money he needs to return home, but soon finds out that saving money in his new surroundings is next to impossible.
-To make matters worse, he has a crush on a young girl named Sola Saal, who has been recently sold to the brothel.
+Krishna gets a new name "Chaipau" and learns to live with it.
+His goal is still to raise the money he needs to return home, but he soon finds out that saving money in his new surroundings is next to impossible.
+To make matters worse, he has a crush on a teenage girl named "Sola Saal" (meaning "sixteen years"), who has been recently sold to the brothel.
 He sets fire to her room and attempts to escape with her, but they are caught.
 The fire causes Krishna to get a severe beating, while Sola Saal, who is considered valuable since she is still a virgin, denies starting the fire and tearfully tries to resist her enslavement.
 The madame of the house asks Baba to "tame her," which Baba agrees to do.